This articles serves as a guide to unit testing Vue components.

 Checks:

-elements) are as expected. - The third section of expects check that the six data fields (defined as
+elements) are as expected. - The second section of

 elements) are as expected.